The 2015 SUmmer Graduate Research assistant Competition

-The Summer Graduate Research Assistant Program is designed for students accepted to or currently enrolled in a master’s (MA) degree program or in their first year of a PhD program.
+The Museum’s Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies is pleased to invite applications for the Summer Graduate Research Assistant Program, designed for students accepted to or currently enrolled in a master’s degree program or in their first year of a PhD program.
 Students who have completed more than one year of doctoral work will not be considered.

-The Center welcomes applications from students in all relevant academic disciplines, including history, political science, literature, Jewish studies, psychology, sociology, geography, and others.
+The Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies welcomes applications from students in all relevant academic disciplines, including history, political science, literature, Jewish studies, psychology, sociology, geography, and others.

 The Summer Graduate Research Assistant Program acquaints promising MA-level and first-year PhD students with Holocaust studies by encouraging participation in the broad range of scholarly and publicly available educational programs offered by the Museum during the summer months.

 In addition, assistants are expected to participate in a weekly training seminar led by Museum staff, which introduces them to key subjects, essential tools, useful methods, and approaches as well as career opportunities in Holocaust research.
 Each assistant will meet with a staff mentor who will assign weekly tasks and project goals and discuss the progress of these tasks and goals.
-Assistants are expected to familiarize themselves with relevant topics through assigned readings and to actively engage with Center staff.
+Assistants are expected to familiarize themselves with relevant topics through assigned readings and to actively engage with Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies staff.

-Assistants are required to be in residence at the Museum for 12 consecutive weeks, June–August.
-The Center will provide a stipend of $3,000/month as well as an allowance to offset the cost of direct, economy-class travel to and from Washington, DC.
+Assistants are required to be in residence at the Museum for 12 consecutive weeks, arriving on June 2 and departing on August 21, 2015.
+The Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies will provide a stipend of $3,000/month as well as an allowance to offset the cost of direct, economy-class travel to and from Washington, DC.
 Local awardees will not receive a travel allowance.
-The funds provided through this award may be subject to US federal and/or state tax.
-Please be advised the Center cannot provide individual tax advice.
+The funds provided through this award may be subject to U.S. federal and/or state tax.
+Please be advised the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies cannot provide individual tax advice.

-Applicants must be accepted to or enrolled in an MA program or in their first year in a PhD program at a North American college or university and have legal permission to work in the United States (i.e., US citizenship, US permanent residency, or proper authorization on a US student visa).
-The Center is unable to provide visa assistance for non-US citizens.
+Open to those students accepted to or enrolled in an MA program or in their first year in a PhD program at a North American college or university and have legal permission to work in the United States (i.e., U.S. citizenship, U.S. permanent residency, or proper authorization on a US student visa).
+The Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies is unable to provide visa assistance for non-U.S. citizens.

 In addition to English, applicants are encouraged, but not required, to have fluency in one or more of the following languages: German, Russian, Polish, Romanian, Hebrew, Yiddish, French, Dutch, Hungarian, Slovakian, Italian, and/or Bosnian/Croatian/Serbian.